-Join Ben Long for an in-depth discussion in this video Manual white balance, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Manual white balance, part of Nikon D5100 Essential Training.

 As I have mentioned, auto white balance is going to be right for most of the…shots that you take;…however, there will be times, like what we're shooting right now, where auto…white balance might fail.…What I've got here is a mixed-lighting situation.…I've got a white vase with white flowers in it, but that vase is sitting in a…pool of tungsten light, which is a very warm light.…It has kind of an orangish color to it.
 But my background is being lit by…daylight-balanced light.…So this is a situation that can really confuse an auto-white-balance mechanism.…Take a look at what happens when I shoot with auto white balance.…